programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 A further short discussion of this is on [Jason A. French's blog](http://www.jason-french.com/blog/2014/07/03/using-r-with-mysql-databases/)[^2].

-By the end of this lesson you will be able to install a database system on your computer, create a database table, store information in the table and then use the data for tasks such as sorting and performing calculations.
+By the end of this lesson you will be able to install a database system on your computer, create a database table, store information in the table and then query the data.
 At the conclusion of the lesson we'll use a query of the database to make a graph.

 We are using the R computer language for the examples, but the techniques can be used with other languages such as Python.